gasparian/obd_elm327_vehicle_speed/README.md

 ```

 #### Skoda Octavia A5 2011 actual OBD PIDs
+Supported protocol: `ISO 14230-4 (KWP 5BAUD)`.
+Default ECU - engine (id#10 in the headers).
-Here are PIDs supported by tested car:
+Here are some PIDs supported by tested car:
 ```
 {
     '03': 'Fuel system status',